 There is no guarantee that the desired hedging instruments will be available or hedging techniques will achieve their desired result.
+There can be no assurance that any currency hedging strategy will fully and effectively eliminate the currency exposure of a Sub-Fund.
 In adverse situations, a Sub-Fund's hedging technique may become ineffective and a Sub-Fund may suffer significant losses.

 Furthermore, the return of a hedge will be impacted by various factors including transaction costs and, for currency hedging, interest rate differentials between the currency being hedged and the currency it is being hedged into.
 These impacts may be significant depending on prevailing market conditions and they will be reflected in the net asset values of the relevant Sub-Funds and Classes.
-This may adversely affect the returns of investors in such Sub-Funds and Classes
+This may adversely affect the returns of investors in such Sub-Funds and Classes.